dwyl/esta/README.md

 we have *deliberately* cut out errors from callback functions *completely*.

-Thus, *all* the methods in this module have the signature:
+Thus, *all* the methods in this module have the *simplified* signature:
 ```js
 ES.METHOD(record, function(response){
   // do something with response